Upper school > Kishbaugh writing center

 The Ryan Patrick Kishbaugh Center for Writing and Creative Learning is named in honor of Ryan Kishbaugh, a remarkable young man who graduated from the Academy in 2002, planned to attend Princeton University, and whose creed about living his own life was "to stand up and be heard."

 Ryan died in 2003 due to complications from cancer; he lives on today in endless ways.
 The Writing Center was, in part, his personal dream and concept.

 The primary focus of the Writing Center is to assist students with writing-all types of writing, all types of writing assignments, and all stages of the writing process.
-Please stop by the Center for help, in Room 23 for more information about what the Writing Center does and does not do.
+Please stop by the Center for help or for more information about what the Writing Center does and does not do.

-The Writing Center is located in Room 23 in the Upper School.
+The Writing Center is located in the Science and Math Wing across from room 44.